moein-shariatnia/OpenAI-CLIP/README.md

+## Update (October 2025)
+### Community feedback and fixes

+Thanks to everyone who has used this project and taken the time to report issues.
+A few recurring comments helped uncover problems in the original training loop:

+- **Targets leaked from the model outputs.** We were previously building the contrastive targets by softmaxing the image/text similarity matrices that came from the projections.
+As several people pointed out, this lets the model steer the targets during training and leads to trivial collapse (all ones).
+- **Missing cosine normalization.** Without L2-normalizing the image and text embeddings, the dot product logits are unbounded and do not match the cosine-similarity objective described in the CLIP paper.
+- **Contrastive pairs for duplicate captions.** The real dataset has multiple captions per image.
+Using the original softmax target matrix (or a single `arange` target) fails to mark all captions of the same image as positives.

+To address these, the repo now:

+1. Normalizes both image and text projections before computing logits so we work with cosine similarities.
+2. Builds symmetric cross-entropy targets from the sample `id` column supplied with every batch.
+All samples sharing an `id` are treated as positives, and the same mask is used for the text-to-image and image-to-text directions.
+3. Updates the dataset, dataloaders, scripts, and notebook so that each batch item carries its `id`, preventing the model from inventing its own targets.

+The result is a faithful replica of the paper's contrastive loss that remains stable even with multiple captions per image.
+You can find the updated logic in `CLIP.py`, `dataset.py`, `main.py`, and the accompanying notebook.
+Let me know if you spot anything else—community feedback has been invaluable for keeping this repo healthy.

 ## Update (December 2023)

 I am happy to find out that this code has been used and cited in the following papers: